 The confront to the feminine ideal in Hollywood

-In order to penetrate the popular imaginary, Hollywood has been engaged in the construction of myths.
+In order to penetrate popular imaginary, Hollywood has been engaged in the construction of myths.
 Since the first decades of the world’s most powerful film industry, men have been recognized by their heroism.
 Women, however, have lived — and live — under the stigma of beauty, and few were the actresses, through history, who confronted the sexism present in the industry.

-The vamp was the first Hollywood’s feminine ideal, and had in Theda Bara its major symbol: by the time of the release of A Fool There Was, in 1915 (time where orientalism and occultist doctrines were in vogue in US), Hollywood promoted Bara under the title of “Serpent of Nile”, and involved the actress in an aura of mystical sensuality.
+The vamp was the first Hollywood’s feminine ideal, and had in Theda Bara its major symbol: by the time of the release of A Fool There Was, in 1915 (a time when orientalism and occultist doctrines were in vogue in the US), Hollywood promoted Bara under the title of “Serpent of Nile”, and involved the actress in an aura of mystical sensuality.
 The industry reinvented Theda’s story: she would have been born in Egypt, to an Italian sculptor and a French actress, and would have grown up in the desert of Saara.
 Her name Theda Bara would be an anagram of “Arab Death”.

 The myth became stronger when the actress played the role of Cleopatra in the 1917 adaptation by J. Gordon Edwards (movie which is, nowadays, lost).
 Cleopatra caused scandal and consolidated Bara as the first cinema’s female sex symbol.
 Her exotic costumes, marked by risqué (improper or shocking) clothes in rich handmade details, became fashionable, and are considered, even today, outrageous.